ArthurTube/BonziWORLD/README.md

 # the *totally not stolen code* BonziWORLD Revived repository

+Seriously, don't even try to make a BWR server.
+It won't work (it will just keep reloading).

 This project has been archived due to the unhealthy toxicity of the BonziWORLD Community.
 I no longer want to do anything with this project.
 No bug fixes & security patches will be commited.
 Use this at your own risk.